Sunrise & Sunset

 There are a couple of designated platform viewing areas landscaped into the sand dunes, offering optimum panoramic views of Uluru and Kata Tjuta in the background.

-Recently a new platform was added, Talinguru Nyakunytjaku, which in the local aboriginal language means "place to look from the sand dune" offering visitors a new perspective on this Australian icon.
+Recently a new platform was added, an Uluru Sunrise viewing area for Talinguru Nyakunytjaku, which in the local aboriginal language means "place to look from the sand dune" offering visitors a new perspective on this Australian icon.
 Just 3km from Uluru the new area also features traditional shade shelters or witjas, 1600 meters of walking tracks and raised pathways and interpretation of the Aboriginal landscape and stories.

 Pack a small picnic, get your camera at the ready and sit back and enjoy the spectacular views as the sun rises or sets on another day.